connectomicslab/connectomemapper3/paper/paper.md

   are already installed) on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize and extend it for specific needs.
-At the time EEG is being integrated, CMP3 already provides a collection of interfaces dedicated for this modality that would allow anyone to map the connectivity derived from EEG in the CMP3 framework, as demonstrated in a tutorial notebook.
+At the time EEG is being integrated, CMP3 already provides a collection of interfaces dedicated for this modality that would allow anyone to map the connectivity at the source level derived from EEG in the CMP3 framework, as demonstrated in a tutorial notebook.

 \textbf{A revisited and extended multi-scale cortical parcellation scheme.}